drbenmorgan/Geant4Extensions/README.md

 Physics List
 ------------
-The particle's type and the physic processes which will be available in this example are set in the `QGSP_BIC_EMY` physics list.
-This physics list requires data files for low energy electromagnetic processes which path is defined via the `G4LEDATA` environment variable.
+The particle types and physics processes which will be available in this example are set in the `QGSP_BIC_EMY` physics list.
+This physics list requires data files for low energy electromagnetic processes whose path is defined via the `G4LEDATA` environment variable.

 In addition the build-in interactive command: